jess/brownwebdesign/app/posts/2014-02-04-000000-logon-as-another-user-in-a-rails-app.markdown

 As you can see, I'm using [cancan][2] to authorize my controller actions.
 The main action of concern is the "author" action because that actually logs a user in as another user.
-We don't want that being explioted.
+We don't want that being exploited.
 We load and authorize the author that we want to log into.
 As you can see below, authors only have the ability to manage themselves.
 I add an extra layer of security `authorize! :impersonate,
 @author` that will prevent an author from being able to give themself